juliaguida/oystercard/pills/javascript&JasminePill.md

   // codeblock goes here
 });
 ```
 There are many use-cases for the keyword `function` in Javascript.
-If you would like more background reading, now would be an excellent time to peruse the [js_functions pill](https://github.com/makersacademy/course/blob/master/pills/js_functions.md) in the Makers Course repository.
+If you would like more background reading, now would be an excellent time to peruse the [JS Functions pill](https://github.com/makersacademy/course/blob/master/pills/js_functions.md) in the Makers Course repository.

 #### Ruby 'def' definition of methods becomes: